Raku/doc/writing-docs/STYLEGUIDE.md

 ## Use of HTML

-Generally, Pod6 should be more than enough for any documentation.
+Generally, rakudoc should be more than enough for any documentation.
 However, if you need to embed HTML into the documentation after thinking about it twice, bear in mind that we support the current and previous major releases of Chrome, Firefox, Edge,